JanssenProject/jans/docs/cedarling/patterns/annotation-workflow.md

 }
 ```

-## Part 1: A State Graph Made of Policies
+## Part 1: Prerequisites as Policies

-Onboarding is a graph: each step unlocks the next, and the merchant cannot accept payments until
+Onboarding has three prerequisites, and the merchant cannot accept payments until all of them are
-every step is done.
-Instead of encoding that order in the wizard, give each step its own `forbid`
+done.
+Instead of encoding them in the wizard, give each one its own `forbid` policy that names
-policy that names itself.
+itself.

+Nothing here orders the prerequisites: the three policies are independent, and a merchant can clear
+them in any order. `@wizard_step` orders the *display*, so the interface can present a sequence over
+a set.
+If a step genuinely has to come after another, that belongs in the policy condition, not in
+the annotation.

 ```cedar
 @id("permit_accept_payments")